-- Activate the input of the pipe circumference in the menu item Special functions\Dialogs/Menus\Pipe circumference. - Enter zero in the menu item Outer diameter.
+- Activate the input of the pipe circumference in the menu item Special functions\Dialogs/Menus\Pipe circumference. - Press in the menu item Outer diameter.
 The menu item Pipe circumference will be displayed. - Enter the pipe circumference. - Press ENTER.

-If the outer pipe diameter is to be entered, enter zero.
+If the outer pipe diameter is to be entered, press -.
 The menu item Outer diameter is displayed.